openforcefield/openforcefield.org/content/software/_index.md

 ### RDKit

-RDKit is an ppen source toolkit for cheminformatics, or more precisely, a collection of cheminformatics and machine-learning software written in C++ and Python.
+RDKit is an open source toolkit for cheminformatics, or more precisely, a collection of cheminformatics and machine-learning software written in C++ and Python.

 [RDKit](http://rdkit.org/)
 {{< br >}}{{< br >}}